-If the dataset includes multiple sets of participant level measurements (for example responses from multiple questionnaires) they can be split into individual files separate from participants.tsv.
-Those measurements should be kept in phenotype/ folder and end with the .tsv extension.
-They can include arbitrary set of columns, but one of them has to be participant_id with matching sub-<label>.
-As with all other tabular data, those additional phenotypic information files can be accompanied by a JSON file describing the columns in detail (see here).
-In addition to the column description, a section describing the measurement tool (as a whole) can be added under the name
+The files can include an arbitrary set of columns, but one of them MUST be participant_id and the entries of that column MUST correspond to the subjects in the BIDS dataset and participants.tsv file.

+As with all other tabular data, the additional phenotypic information files MAY be accompanied by a JSON file describing the columns in detail (see Tabular files).
+In addition to the column description, a section describing the measurement tool (as a whole) MAY be added under the name MeasurementToolMetadata.
+This section consists of two keys:

-MeasurementToolMetadata.
-This section consists of two keys: Description - a free text description of the tool, and TermURL a link to an entity in an ontology corresponding to this tool.
-For example (content of phenotype/acds_adult.json):
+- Description: A free text description of the measurement tool - TermURL: A link to an entity in an ontology corresponding to this tool.

+As an example, consider the contents of a file called phenotype/acds_adult.json: